VTT develops wood-based filter for medicinal residues

-“We are developing a wood-based affordable material that could be thrown into a tank in a wastewater treatment plant or used as a filter in a pipe connected to the tank,” explained Hannes Orelma, senior scientist at VTT.
+“We are developing a wood-based affordable material that could be thrown into a tank in a wastewater treatment plant or used as a filter in a pipe connected to the tank,” explained Hannes Orelma, senior scientist at VTT, in a release.

 “After some time, the material is collected mechanically.
 It is disposed of by incineration, but it is also possible to separate the pharmaceuticals and reuse the material.”

 The yarn was produced with deep eutectic solvents using VTT’s novel, and now patented, method.
 Coated with cyclic sugars, the yarn is able to capture substances into its sockets when it swells up in water.
 In the laboratory tests, the yarn was able to capture roughly 2.5 times its own weight in ethinylestradiol, a hormone used in contraceptives.